M1 Finance Review

 |Nomad Foods Limited||NOMD||05%|

-Jason decided to move on and create another pie.
+Next, Jason decided to create another pie (or investment portfolio).
 This time he’s choosing his own investments.

-He appreciates the opportunity to create an infinite number of pies.
+He appreciates the opportunity to create an several investment of pies.

 M1 Finance Pros and Cons